 - Year of study:

 - Taught in:

-At the end of the course, students will be able to demonstrate:
+At the end of the module, students will be able to demonstrate:

 - a knowledge of the evolution of the industrial trajectories of developing countries